wp-plugins/ns-widget-recent-comments/readme.txt

 * 1.0

 == Upgrade Notice ==

+= 1.2 =
+This version makes NS Widget Recent Comments compatibile with 4.3.0 release and remove  WP_Widget is deprecated since version 4.3.0!
+Use __construct() Notice.
+Upgrade immediately.

 = 1.1 =
 This version fixes Translation bugs, that prevented translated .po file not to show in desired language.
 Upgrade immediately.